Tuesday, August 22, 2023

 I am speaking from experience.
 Our Davis was 2 years old when we brought Maggie into his life.
 We actually took him with us so that he could help pick out a playmate.
 They chose each other.
 Davis loved her and protected her from the very beginning.
 They were never apart from one another.

-When I came back from the vet clinic with no Davis -- I know Maggie picked up on my grief and sorrow.
+When I came back from the vet clinic with no Davis -- I knew Maggie picked up on my grief and sorrow.
 She went to Davis' crate where the doors were always opened and just plopped down on all of the blankets that had his scent on them.
 Davis carried his blankie around, sort of like a toddler does.
 Maggie never did but she went in to have some alone time and just get his scent.

 I noticed her perkiness was not there.
 She was always so prissy and sassy.
 The one very good thing that seemed to help her some was that my daughter, son-in-law and granddaughters moved in to help me deal with Steve's passing.
 And then a few months later, we lost Davis.
-They had a little dog and he came along too.
+They had a little dog that came along too.
 Ryder was simply the best thing in the world for Maggie.
 Even for me.

 Continuing with routines with Maggie and loving her with all of my heart, as well as her new live-in family and dog companion, Ryder, helped her finally come out of her depression.
 I can say that she now is very close to the Maggie she has always been.
-She really is connected to this new routine, a new furbaby companion and the life as we now know it.
+She really is connected to this new routine, a new fur baby companion, and the life as we now know it.

 FRIENDS